Shopping center

 Retail research company CoStar recently issued a report indicating that shopping center vacancies continue to drop and space is at its tightest level in the past eight years.

 So there's the demand.
 Where's the response to that demand?
-CoStar says only 60 million square feet of
+CoStar says only 60 million square feet of retail space is being built right now.
+That's 90 million square feet less than the shopping center construction underway at the last peak in 2007.

 Read more »